rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/token/post-authenticate-as-user-with-password-or-api-key-v2.0-tokens.rst

 - API Key credentials: user name and API key

-If the Identity service returns either of the following messages in response to the initial authentication request, your account uses multi-factor authentication and requires additional steps to complete the authentication process.
+If the Identity service returns either of the following messages in response to the initial authentication request, your account may require multi-factor authentication and requires additional steps to complete the authentication process.